-- Tutoring and guidance for all types of papers and projects. - Assistance with research projects, including help finding appropriate sources. - Tables and couches for group and individual work. - Professional and peer tutors - Work can be submitted via e-mail to crw@wc.edu.
-In the body of the e-mail, please provide the tutor with a brief overview of the assignment, specific areas you would like to receive feedback about, and any questions you may have. - Students may also send a message to crw@wc.edu to request a Zoom session. - Tutors can also be accessed via tutor.com - Your assignment will look more professional, and you will learn some writing tips for a polished style.
+- Tutoring and guidance for all types of subjects, papers and projects. - Assistance with research projects, including help finding appropriate sources. - Work can be submitted via e-mail.
+In the body of the e-mail, please provide the tutor with a brief overview of the assignment, specific areas you would like to receive feedback about, and any questions you may have. - Students may also send a message to crw@wc.edu to request a Zoom session - Tutors can also be accessed via tutor.com - Your assignment will look more professional, and you will learn some writing tips for a polished style. - Math Handouts